Unai Melgosa

-Unai Melgosa Zorrilla (born 11 January 1976) is a Spanish football manager who is the head coach of the Ukraine U21.
+Unai Melgosa Zorrilla (born 11 January 1976) is a Spanish football manager.

 Career

 Melgosa, who was born in Bilbao, was hired to local Athletic working with youth as a psychological coach.
 After 7 years, Melgosa for a season worked as a psychologist for Málaga and later returned to Athletic.
 In 2014 he left his home team.

 From 2015 to 2017, he was the coach of the youth team of Dynamo Kyiv.
 Among his students were the future main players of the "white and blue" team - Mykola Shaparenko, Oleksandr Tymchyk, and Volodymyr Shepelev.

 From 2017 to 2019, he worked at the Aspire Academy in Qatar, and in March 2019 he joined the coaching staff of Serhiy Rebrov in Hungarian Ferencváros.
 Later, together with Rebrov, he worked in the United Arab Emirates Al Ain FC.

 After Serhiy Rebrov headed the Ukraine national team on 7 June 2023, Melgosa joined his staff, and already on 25 July, on the initiative of Rebrov, the Spanish specialist became the head coach of the Ukraine U21.